 Most of these amputations could easily be prevented with...

-Keeping track of patterns in your blood sugar levels can help you and your doctor better manage your diabetes.
+If you keep up with patterns in your blood sugar levels, the information can help you and your doctor better manage your diabetes.

 New, smart insulin pumps that can sync with a CGM are great for people with type 1 diabetes, Vigersky says.
-"If your sugar goes too low, it will stop an insulin infusion for 2 hours."
+"If your sugar goes too low, it will stop an insulin infusion for 2 hours," he says.
 Smart pumps can help you avoid dangerous dips in your blood sugar.

 Apps to Stay on Track

 New smartphone, tablet, and computer apps can be good if you don't like writing things down in a journal, says Marisa Moore, a registered dietitian who works with type 2 diabetespatients in Atlanta.